ZiyuZhang1/GP_benchmark/README.md

 ### Pre-computed kernel cache

 The `results/dw_auc_norm/2019/` directory stores pre-computed SVM kernel matrices that are reused across disease evaluations.
-If it does not exist, the Diffusion-SVM model will compute and cache them on first run.
+If it does not exist, the Kernel method model will compute and cache them on first run.
 This step is compute-intensive but only needs to happen once.

 ### Expected CSV columns